FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 ### Domain decomposition

 In order to use domain decomposition, we will take advantage of PETSc's capabilities through the `macro_ddm` script in FreeFEM.
 However, the datatype `mesh` requires `macro_ddm` to be set up for a 2D volume mesh, whereas the `meshL` datatype requires a 3D line mesh setup.
-To accommodate this we will scope the relevant parts of the code doing the decomposition.
+To accommodate this, we will scope the relevant parts of the code doing the decomposition.
 To prepare for this, we need to prepare some variables that will get defined inside of those scoped regions but are also needed outside of them:

 ~~~freefem
 Mat L11, L22;